xabk/unreal-po-spec/README.md

     `{WaitTime}|plural(one={WaitTime} sec,other={WaitTime} sec)` - okay

-11. `=N` plural forms should be removed or at least be flagged as QA issues
+11. `=N` plural forms should be removed or at least be flagged as QA issues.

     It seems that now Corwidn just doesn't let you add `=N` options, throwing an "ICU structure is not the same" error.